The floor is lava

 The floor is lava is a game in which players pretend that the floor or ground is made of lava (or any other lethal substance, such as acid or quicksand), and thus must avoid touching the ground, as touching the ground would "kill" the player who did so.
 The players stay off the floor by standing on furniture or the room's architecture.
 The players generally may not remain still, and are required to move from one piece of furniture to the next.
 This is due to some people saying that the furniture is acidic, sinking, or in some other way time-limited in its use.
 The game can be played with a group or alone for self amusement.
 There may even be a goal, to which the players must race.
 The game may also be played outdoors in playgrounds or similar areas.

-Players can also set up obstacles such as padded chairs to make the game more challenging.
-This is a variation of an obstacle course.
+Gameplay

-Typically, any individual can start the game just by shouting "The floor is lava!"
-Any player remaining on the floor in the next few seconds is "out" and can not rejoin the game for some period of time.
+Typically, any individual starts the game just by shouting "The floor is lava!"
+Any player remaining on the floor in the next few seconds would be "out".

 There often are tasks, items or places that can "regenerate" lost body parts or health.
 Depending on the players, these could be embarrassing tasks, or simple things like finding a particular person.
+Players can also set up obstacles such as padded chairs to make the game more challenging; this is a variation of an obstacle course.
+Players may also add items to the area with the goal of adding more platforms to achieve safe passage.
+This may be something as simple as throwing a pillow on the ground or in more extreme cases could be full pieces of furniture.

-In one version called "Hot Lava Monster", sometimes referred to as "Skies in the Ringuss", usually played on playgrounds, players must stay off the ground (sand, rubber, woodchips, etc.) and on the play equipment.
+In one version called "Hot Lava Monster", usually played on playgrounds, players must stay off the ground (sand, rubber, woodchips, etc.) and on the play equipment.
 The person who is playing the "monster" can be on the 'lava' with the objective of attempting to tag another player.
 The "monster" must try to tag or catch the other players.
-In some versions, the "monster" is not allowed to touch certain obstacles, such as wooden platforms or may only touch objects of a certain colour.
+In some versions, the "monster" is not allowed to touch certain obstacles, such as wooden platforms or may only touch objects of a certain color.
 The "monster" must navigate across structures such as across playground slides, monkey bars, ropes courses, etc. instead of the main platform.

-This game is similar to the traditional children's game "Puss in the Corner", or "Puss Wants a Corner", where children occupying the corner of a room are "safe", while the Puss, the player who is "It" in the middle of the room, tries to occupy an empty corner as the other players dash from one corner to another.
-This game was often played in school shelter-sheds in Victoria, with the bench-seats along the walls of the shelter-shed being used as platforms joining the corner, while players crossing the floor could be caught by the Puss.